frosted/frosted/README.md

 - 👋 Hi, I’m @frosted
 - 👀 I’m interested in Powershell
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Microsoft Azure
 - 💞️ I’m looking to collaborate on any Powershell projects
 - 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/pefrost/)